TimKrause2/SignalViewLV2/README.md

 SignalView is a LV2 plugin that provides a visual representation of a stereo audio signal.
 There is a time domain view, frequency domain view and a sonogram.

+## Download the plugin

+Precompiled binaries and an LV2 plugin bundle is available for download [here](https://twkrause.ca/#signalviewlv2)

 ## User Interaction

 To adjust the level limits use the scroll wheel on the mouse while hovering over the spectrum.